hardisj/erinsaudiocorner/content/english/driveunits/Kef-R300-Drive-Unit.md

 ##### Tweeter Frequency Response
 0, 30, and 60 degrees.
 2.83v/1m; Nearfield & Farfield merged at 1800hz.
-<br>**Note:** Due to the rather tall surround and the fact I don’t have the trim ring used to flush mount the driver in a baffle, this driver was not flush mounted.
-This will effect the high frequency response to some degree.
+<br>**Note:** When testing a driver like this, where the waveguide effect is of high importance, it is necessary to make sure all transitions from tweeter to cone to baffle are as smooth as possible.
+In the case of this driver, a trim ring is attached to the flange to smooth the transition between it and the baffle.
+I did not have this trim ring nor was the drive unit flush mounted on my test baffle.
+This mounting effects the high frequency linearity; likely causing the on-axis dip at ~8kHz.

 <br>